 3. Alert the ACCESS Office if a schedule change occurs after the enacting of that semester’s accommodations.

-4. Fulfill the objectives and requirements for each class, including attendance, notetaking (if possible), abiding by due dates and adhering to the OCC Student Code of Conduct (oaklandcc.edu/currentstudents/studenthandbook.aspx#code_of_conduct).
+4. Fulfill the objectives and requirements for each class, including regular attendance, taking notes (if possible), abiding by syllabi due dates and adhering to the OCC Student Code of Conduct (oaklandcc.edu/currentstudents/studenthandbook.aspx#code_of_conduct), regardless of accommodations approved.

 Please note: